JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2020-05-13-my-pretty-white-shoes.md

 A﻿s a hobby I am a GameMaster in the co-operative tabletop roleplaying game Pathfinder (similar to D&D), where I take some friends through a lengthy narrative.

-B﻿y combining my love for story telling with the goal of becoming familiar with python my next project idea was born: a choose your own adventure game!
+B﻿y combining my love for story telling with the goal of becoming familiar with python my next project idea was born: a choose your own adventure game! yes

 ![]()